-- 1. The steps detailed on the slide are used to prepare Data Conversion and Bin Average to operate with your batch file, by setting up the desired output parameters, bin size, etc. The saved .psa files contain all the information on the setup. - We delete the output files Puget00.cnv and Puget00B.cnv because they will be recreated by the batch processing script. - 2.
-Create a batch processing script to process all files in C:\Data\Module9\Batch (Puget00.hex, Puget01.hex, etc.): - Use Notepad to write your batch file, using a %1 parameter for the file locations. - Save your batch file as C:\Data\Module9\Batch\MyBatch.txt - 3.
-Launch a command line session: Click Start > Run. - 4.
-Run your batch file with the command line: Sbebatch C:\Data\Module9\Batch\MyBatch.txt C:\Data\Module9\Batch - 5.
+Explanation: We will prepare Data Conversion and Bin Average to operate with your batch file, by setting up the desired output parameters, bin size, etc. The saved .psa files contain all the information on the setup.
+And then we will create a batch processing script to process a large number of files in the same way.

+- 1. In SBE Data Processing, run Data Conversion: - Use C:\Data\Module9\Batch\Puget00.hex - Downcast only - Calculate Pressure, Temperature, and Salinity - Save .psa file as C:\Data\Module9\Batch\DatCnv.psa - 2.
+In SBE Data Processing, run Bin Average to create 1 decibar bins: - Use C:\Data\Module9\Batch\Puget00.cnv - Name append B - Data Setup Choose Pressure for Bin Type Enter Bin size of 1 Process the downcast Make other selections as desired - 3.
+Delete Puget00.cnv and Puget00B.cnv. - Delete these output files from Data Conversion and Bin Average because they will be recreated by the batch processing script. - 4.
+Create a batch processing script to process all files in C:\Data\Module9\Batch (Puget00.hex, Puget01.hex, etc.): - Use Notepad to write your batch file, using a %1 parameter for the file locations. - Save your batch file as C:\Data\Module9\Batch\MyBatch.txt - 5.
+Launch a command line session: Click Start > Run. - 6.
+Run your batch file with the command line: Sbebatch C:\Data\Module9\Batch\MyBatch.txt C:\Data\Module9\Batch - 7.
 Check to see that you were successful with Notepad